rome0sregr3ts/sherlite/README.md

-# 🌆 Sherlite — Neofetch-Style Username Finder.
+# 🌆 Sherlite — Fast and Reliable Username finder, styled after Neofetch and inspired by Sherlock Project.
 **Sherlite** is a fast, Python-based username search tool that checks multiple platforms, including GitHub, Instagram, TikTok, Reddit, and more.
 It features a Neofetch-inspired terminal banner, multithreaded searches, and automatic result saving.
 TikTok follower counts are displayed when available.
 Fully portable across Termux (Android), macOS, and Linux.

 ---